Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Turn off full-text search

-Even though it can be extremely valuable to be able to search for specific messages based on their content, updating the full-text index requires a considerable amount of CPU as well as disk-space.
-The ability to turn off full-text search is done in the ServiceControl Management Utility.
+Even though it can be extremely valuable to search for specific messages based on their content, updating the full-text index requires a considerable amount of CPU as well as disk space.
+The ability to turn off the full-text search is available in the ServiceControl Management Utility.